 Fully tax-deductible donations to the Foundation are welcome, and will help finance future projects, including a (we hope) soon-to-be issued 2-CD Clara Rockmore set, highlighted by a home recordings of the Franck Sonata with Nadia Reisenberg, some experimental theremin duets, plus vintage broadcast interviews with John Corigliano and David Garland.

 For especially generous donors, the Foundation has a number of what public Radio and TV stations call “thank-you gifts,” among them the hard-cover book “Nadia Reisenberg: A Musician’s Scrapbook,” and for theremin collectors, a rather glamorous press photo of Clara from the very early 1940s (prepared for her cross-country tours with Paul Robeson) and original flyers from her 1938 Town Hall recital with Nadia Reisenberg.

-To make a contribution, or request other information, contact the Foundation
+To make a contribution, purchase any of the CD albums, or request other information, contact the Foundation

 c/o Robert Sherman, 5 Tavano Road, Ossining, NY 10562